-It was our second time visiting Deidre at Wild and Free Rehabilitation but we loved it even more than the first knowing the wonder of hers and her staff’s commitment to rescuing wildlife, dedicated to healing them and returning them to the wild.
+It was our second time visiting Deidre at Wild and Free Rehabilitation.
+Still, we loved it even more than the first, knowing the wonder of hers and her staff’s commitment to rescuing wildlife, dedicated to healing them and returning them to the wild.
 Please keep an eye out for our latest story over the next several days.

 “Formerly widely distributed throughout the bushveld regions of South Africa.
 In the 19th century, it was exterminated by hunters, except in KwaZulu-Natal’s Umfolozi region.
 Although now thriving where it has been re-introduced into parts of its former region, it still suffers from poaching.”

-Tonight, we’re heading back to Ngwenya Lodge and Resturant once more for the Thursday evening buffet dinner where pricing is based on the weight of the food on one’s plate.
-The food is great, the Crocodile River viewing is exceptional and surely, once again, the conversation will be lively and animated.
+Tonight, we’re heading back to Ngwenya Lodge and Restaurant once more for the Thursday evening buffet dinner, where pricing is based on the weight of the food on one’s plate.
+The food is excellent, the Crocodile River viewing is exceptional, and indeed, once again, the conversation will be lively and animated.